mcorsi777/MScProject/README.md

 The project is based on a set of 30 financial institutions that in the following will be called nodes (of the network). refer to the project documentation for more details.

-RawData_2010.csv
- Source: Facstect
- Priod: point in time 2010
- For each node (as a columns and identified via its full name) provides the percentage of it owned by any listed financial institution worldwide (as rows).

-RawData_2018.csv
- Source: Facstect
- Priod: point in time 2018
- For each node (as a columns and identified via its full name) provides the percentage of it owned by any listed financial institution worldwide (as rows).

-AllPrices.csv
- Source: Yahoo Finance
- Priod: historical - since 2010
- For each node (as a columns and identified via its yahoo ticker) provides the daily closing price in local currency since 2010.
-Same information is also provided for the relevant market benchmark and for the different currency x versus the USD

-AllPricesUSD.csv
- Source: Yahoo Finance
- Priod: historical - since 2010
- For each node (as a columns and identified via its yahoo ticker) provides the daily clsing price in USD currency since 2010.

 allData_db: SQLite database containing the following tables

 nodesStatic